 I had heard from several friends about International Dot Day, so after I read The Dot, I began looking for resources online to support this event.
 Boy, did I find them!
 Peter Reynolds is the founder of Fablevision Learning, and they’ve created a website full of resources for teachers to use when reading the book to students and celebrating Dot Day.

-The best place to begin on the official Dot Day Website is the “Getting Started” page, and from there you can sign up to get this amazing free Educator’s Handbook.
+The best place to begin is to visit the official Dot Day Website.
+From there you can sign up to get their amazing free Educator’s Handbook.
 It’s 16 pages long and includes a letter of introduction from Peter Reynolds and a great collection of ideas for celebrating International Dot Day.
 Here are some other ideas to get you started.

 Ideas for Celebrating Dot Day or Dot Week

 Create Dot Artwork Use some of the suggestions in the Educator’s Handbook to have students create dot artwork individually or with a group.
 Since I’m a big fan of cooperative learning, I especially liked the Buddy Dot idea on page 9.
 What a unique idea!

 Participate in Skype in the Classroom See page 13 in the Educator’s Handbook for details about how to get involved.